keboola/api-error-control/README.md

 Use the provided `test-cf-stack.json` to create a CloudFormation stack.
 Use the outputs to set environment variables `AWS_DEFAULT_REGION`, `S3_LOGS_BUCKET`.
 Create an access key for the generated user.
 Set it to the environment variables `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`.
 Run tests with `composer ci`.

+Use `docker-compose run dev composer ci` to run tests locally.